NCIOCPL/wcms-front-end/CancerGov/release_notes/frontend-2018-08-22-august-sprint.md

 ## [WCMSFEQ-1088] Page Options Email Mailto Link - Fix URI Encoding

 Links with query params were not embedding correcting in pageOptions mailto href links.
 This fix corrects that by encoding the links with encodeURIComponent and the surrounding text with encodeURI.

+## [WCMSFEQ-1081] Hide Missing Language Warnings on Page Options

+The page options getContent utility function logs a warning when a piece of content does not have a translation in the desired language and is falling back to the English default.
+In the case of trademarked names like Google and Facebook, no translation is necessary so the fall.back works.
+However, to alleviate concerns about seeing warnings on Spanish pages in the console, I'm provided redundant spanish translations to stop the warning from appearing.
+NO CONTENT CHANGES.

 # Content Changes